NCATSTranslator/testing/onehop/README.md

 In order to correctly link ARAs to KPs, ARAs will need to
 1. Copy the ARA template from `templates` to the corresponding place in `test_triples`
 2. Edit the copied file to remove KPs that the ARA does not access.
+3. If an ARA needs particular query options, these can also be added to the json (See Ranking_Agent/ARAGORN.json)

 ## Running Tests